Technigo/project-news-site/README.md

 I draw the layout and made plan on paper as the instruction mentioned.
 Read previous students' project, read their code in order to learn.
 Then I back to read materials again.
 It helped me to understand deeply.
 I tried to write the code by myself.
 When I was confused about Flex-direction, I tried all the possibility to see what would happen.
 I also post questions on stack overflow.
 Learned how to ask questions.
 If I had more time, I would test my code of resposive design more.
 Practice more different layout by grid and flex.
 Also I would  read more code of different website, this helped me a lot.
+For HTML, if I had more time, I would try more different way to make buttons more interesting as well as navbar.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Here is the link to my deployed project https://trista-news-site.netlify.app